asmanda03/AnimatedTextGitDemo/README.md

 # AnimatedTextGitDemo
-This is a silly demo repo to demontstrate Git/GitHub work flow
+This is a silly demo repo to demontstrate and test Git/GitHub work flow